hl7au/au-fhir-core/input/pagecontent/comparison.md

   </tbody>
 </table>

+##### Additional resources
+No additional resource types supported in [International Patient Access Server CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1/CapabilityStatement-ipa-server.html) that are not already included in this version of AU Core.

 #### International Patient Summary
 [International Patient Summary Implementation Guide 1.1.0](https://hl7.org/fhir/uv/ips/2024Sep/) defines the expected capabilities of systems that represent the International Patient Summary (IPS) using HL7 FHIR.
 An IPS document is an electronic health record extract containing essential healthcare information about a subject of care.
 It includes the following capability statement:
 - [IPS Server CapabilityStatement](https://hl7.org/fhir/uv/ips/2024Sep/CapabilityStatement-ips-server.html) that describes the expected capabilities of the IPS Server actor which is responsible for providing responses to the queries submitted for IPS documents.

-##### Additional requirements
+##### IPA Server CapabilityStatement additional requirements
-The following IPS capability statements introduce additional conformance expectations defined in IPS capability statement.
+The [International Patient Summary Implementation Guide 1.1.0](https://hl7.org/fhir/uv/ips/2024Sep/) introduces additional conformance expectations not required by AU Core.
+These expectations are listed in the table below.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>